 WHAT will they register for?

 - General registration fee

 - Who is coming from your team?

 - Company name

 Now that we have a general idea of what our conference involves, we can start building the event.
 Let's start with the most important functional piece of your event: the registration flow.

 SCOPE OF WORK

-With our event, we expect that only the Founder / CEOs of organizations will come forth to register.
+With our event, we expect that only type of registrant will be a Founder / CEO of organizations.
 If they are intending on bringing other key executives, they will have option to purchases registration passes for them inside the form, as well as enter their information at the end of registration.